sanger-pathogens/archive_project/README.md

   * [Further Information](#further-information)

 ## Introduction
+- A module which checks if a bucket for the database already exists on S3 and, if not, creates one
 - A module to find all of the studies for a given database
 - A module to find the paths to the data for each study
 - A module to filter out files that do not need to be archived